Laci1953/Cowgol_on_CP_M/README.md

 The runtime environment is provided with a 512 bytes stack, larger than the original 128 bytes stack.

+See "Dynamic_allocation_in_Cowgol.txt" for details related to the use of dynamic allocation functions from Cowgol.

-The INCLUDE folder contains the include files and the library file.
+The INCLUDE folder contains the include files and the library file cowgol.coo

 The Examples folder contains examples of compilation sessions.